 In order to assist in the process of finding the most suitable window function and its parameters, Mnova allows the user to interactively adjust the parameters of window functions, and to view the effect directly on the frequency spectrum.
-For this purpose, make sure the 'Interactive' box is ticked (highlighted in red in the figure), you can then follow the exact effect of the function you are applying on the frequency domain spectrum (or on the FID, if you are on the FID' view) by using the buttons to change the desired parameter.
-If you have activated the 'Full View' window you will be able to see the window function displayed along with the FID.
+For this purpose, make sure the 'Interactive' box is ticked, you can then follow the exact effect of the function you are applying on the frequency domain spectrum (or on the FID, if you are on the FID' view) by using the buttons at to change the desired parameter.
+If you have activated the 'Full View' window (by holding down the F2 key or by checking the applicable box under the View ribbon) you will be able to see the window function displayed along with the FID.